Tinggong/Microstructure.jl/docs/src/manual/estimators.md

 ## Neural Networks

-This module currently includes simple multi-layer perceptrons and training data generation function, which allows supervised training of the MLPs on synthesised data with uniform parameter distributions.
+This module currently includes simple multi-layer perceptrons and training data generation function, which allows supervised training of the MLPs on synthesised data with given training parameter distributions.

 ### Specify a network model for your task